botworld-wiki/beatburger.github.io/index.md

 ## New player ?

+## New player ?

-Let’s make one thing clear: **this game won’t punish you for any choice you make**.
+Let's make one thing clear: **this game won’t punish you for any choice you make**.
 Even when mutually exclusive options are presented, you will get other occasions to try and pick the ones you haven’t yet, or get the same rewards by other means.

-Check out [Starter Bots](/starter-bots) for example, but rest assured **you'll get all 3 of them** eeventually !
+Check out [Starter Bots](</starter-bots>) if you want, for example, but rest assured **you’ll get all 3 of them** eventually !

 Botworld is well worth exploring at your own pace, and won’t punish you for trying stuff or fooling around, so really you can stop reading and go straight in !

-Alternatively, have a look at [all the new bots you'll encounter soon](https://www.botworld.wiki/bots) or go and read [Getting Started](https://www.botworld.wiki/guides/getting-started).
-<span class="menu-link-target" id="all"></span>
+Alternatively, have a look at [all the new bots you’ll encounter soon](<https://www.botworld.wiki/bots>) or go and read [Getting Started](<https://www.botworld.wiki/guides/getting-started>). <span class="menu-link-target" id="all"></span>

 <span class="menu-link-target" id="botmaster"></span>

 </div>